Standards

 • Rider B, a 56 year old woman, is riding the same event.
 Her Age Adjustment is 10:00.
 She rides the course in 01:07:30, so her AAT is 57:30.

-We modify Age Adjustments to ensure that they are based on the performance of the current rider population.
+We update Age Adjustments to ensure that they are based on the performance of the current rider population.
 When we do that we publish new tables of Age Adjustments.
 Only the Age Adjustments applicable at the time of a result should be used.
 We do not change history!

-As you age and you hopefully keep racing, your Age Adjustment increases.
+As you age and hopefully keep racing, your Age Adjustment increases.
 This means that you can always compare your Age Adjusted Time or Distance to see if you’re improving against expectations.

 Historic Note: